cherryscharan/Correlation_Regression/README.md

+# DATE :
-# Correlation and regression for data analysis
+# EXPERIMENT 3: Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line